On the complexity of solving linear congruences and computing nullspaces modulo a constant: Solving congruences and nullspaces mod

-An important feature the recursive reduction described above is that the exponent $e$ is itself a constant.
-The \num[p^e]\Log\ oracles to compute coefficients of $\bar B\sur{e-1}$ require access to the coefficients of vectors $\smash{V\sur{e}_j}$, which in turn will require \num[p^e]\Log\ oracles to compute coefficients of $\bar B\sur{e-2}$, and so on.
-This is a sequential reduction, and the space resources can be described straightforwardly using a stack model of the work tape: each nested \num[p^e]\Log\ oracle is simulated as a \FUL[p^e] subroutine which is allocated $O(\log |B|) = O(\log(n))$ space on the tape (where $|B| \in O(n^2)$ is the size of the input matrix after reduction modulo $p^e$), and which makes further recursive calls to \FUL[p^e] subroutines which do likewise, down depth at most $e$.
-The space resources then scale as $O(e \log (n))$; in our setting of a constant modulus, the space requirements are then $O(\log (n))$.
+\textbf{A remark on oracle towers.} The above reduction is recursive, but has constant depth, as $e \in O(1)$.
+In particular, the exponent $e$ corresponds to the height of a tower of \FUL[p] oracles computing \num[p^t]\Log\ functions.
+To simulate these oracles as part of \eg~a \co\Mod[p]\Log\ algorithm, the space resources can be described straightforwardly using a stack model of the work tape: each nested \num[p^t]\Log\ oracle is simulated as a \FUL[p^e] subroutine which is allocated $O(\log |B|) = O(\log(n))$ space on the tape (where $|B| \in O(n^2)$ is the size of the input matrix after reduction modulo $p^e$), and which makes further recursive calls to \FUL[p^e] subroutines which do likewise, down depth at most $e$.
+The space resources then scale as $O(e \log (n)) = O(\log(n))$.